natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Duguay-Trouin.md

 <!-- ''Provide information about the characteristics of the primary armament.
 Evaluate their efficacy in battle based on their reload speed, ballistics and the capacity of their shells.
 Add a link to the main article about the weapon: <code><nowiki>{{main|Weapon name (calibre)}}</nowiki></code>.
 Broadly describe the ammunition available for the primary armament, and provide recommendations on how to use it and which ammunition to choose.'' -->
 {{main|155 mm/50 model 1920 (155 mm)}}

-Four twin turrets provide an one of the highest damage outputs in the BR, comparable only with some of the US destroyers.
+The {{PAGENAME}} features eight 155 mm model 1920 cannons, arranged in four twin turrets in A-Bs-Xs-Y. On paper, the gun offers one of the highest damage outputs at its the BR, comparable only with the late US destroyers.
 While the low rate of fire can be an issue under some circumstances, the size of the explosive filler in both: HE and SAP shells more than make up for it.
 The gun comes equipped with three types of shells:

 * '''M1924 HE''' - large explosive filler, contact fuse, best against soft-skinned targets and external modules on the enemy warships
 * '''M1924 SAP''' - good explosive filler, best against lightly-armoured targets, will dive into the ship to reach the internal modules